 Picture this: You have visitors on your site (instead of one of the big-name retailers’ sites).
 They’re happily clicking through your fully functional, super speedy web store.
 They select their items, proceed to checkout and…

 They abandon their cart because of unexpected shipping costs.

-It’s essential that you communicate clearly about your shipping costs to prevent shoppers from getting cold feet.
-Or, if you want to be truly competitive, you could consider offering free shipping during the holiday season.
+It’s essential that you communicate clearly and early in the checkout process about your shipping costs and/or any other additional fees to prevent shoppers from getting cold feet at the last minute.